PlatONnetwork/docs/docs/LAT介绍.md

 ---
 id: lat_introduced
-title: Introduction to LAT
+title: Intro to LAT
-sidebar_label: Introduction to LAT
+sidebar_label: Intro to LAT
 ---

 ## What is LAT ?
 How to get LAT?